 MiSST is committed to improving the quality of teaching, learning and leadership of music through high quality staff training, which increases knowledge, understanding and skills.
 Once the schools are confident in delivering the curriculum they are encouraged to write their own Schemes of Work.

-3 music residencies have taken place and in July 2018 MiSST will take 240 students away over a 10-day period.
-160 will be aged 11 – 13 with 75% of those attending qualifying for free school meals.
-80 students who attend Saturday School and are part of the MiSST orchestra will also attend.
+3 music residencies have taken place in previous years and in July 2018 MiSST took further 240 students away over a 10-day period.
+160 were aged 11 – 13 with 75% of those attending qualifying for free school meals.
+80 students that attend Saturday School and are part of the MiSST orchestra also attended.

 The residency aims to:

 The impact of previous residencies demonstrated:

 Truda was Head Teacher at Highbury Grove School, and the driving force behind the development of the Andrew Lloyd Webber Programme that MiSST operates today.
 Over 12 pioneering years of Truda’s leadership, the school was transformed, earning an Ofsted “Outstanding” rating.
 By 2012 the school was able to give every student a classical instrument upon admission as well as weekly tuition.

 Truda has served as a school Head and Governor in primary and secondary schools for over 20 years.
 She is also a member of the National Advisory Board for the Outward Bound Trust.